SmartPhone Software

 Backing up your ClearNode Mobile App Data

-From the “Your Nodes” screen, tap on the Action menu icon in the top left corner of the screen.
+On the “Your Nodes” screen, tap on the Action menu icon in the top left corner of the screen.
 From the dialog chose the appropriate action.
 Backup will place a copy of your mobile app’s data on the Node-Ventures server associated with your callsign.
-Restore if you have to re-install your app for some reason.
+Restore if you have to re-install your mobile app for some reason.
 You can also use backup/restore copy your app data from one mobile device to another – backup on the first device and then restore to the second device.
-We store a single backup with your callsign – the backup is NOT stored per mobile device.
+We store a single mobile app backup with your callsign – the backup is NOT stored individually for each mobile device.

-Fleet Last Heard: we often here that new users to ClearNode and AllStar have difficulty find the “action” so they can participate.
-The Fleet Heard screen provides a live list of the ClearNodes that are actively conducting QSOs.
+We often hear that new users to ClearNode and AllStar have difficulty find the “action” where they can participate.
+The Fleet Last Heard screen provides a live list of the ClearNodes that are actively conducting QSOs.
 If the nodes are in your Tag List, your tag will be displayed in favor of the node #s.

 You can click on any row in the table to initiate a connection to that destination from your own node.